Order of Honor (Belarus): Appearance

 The medal of the Order of Honor is eight sided, made of gold-plated silver, and is 50 mm high and 46 mm wide.
-The obverse depicts a four-pointed silver star with an image of a man and a woman superimposed in the center.
-The man and the woman hold a sheaf of wheat and the Flag of Belarus, in green, white and red enamel.
-Below the star is a wreath of oak and laurel branches joined by a blue enameled ribbon.
-The reverse is plain bearing only the award's serial number in the center.
+The obverse depicts a four-pointed silver star with a relief gilded outline of the State Border of the Republic of Belarus, superimposed on the gilded rays of the sun rising over the globe.
+Below the star is framed by two laurel-oak branches, converging at the bottom point, intertwined on the right and left with a red-green ribbon.
+The reverse is plain, bearing only the award's serial number in the center.
 The order is attached by a ring suspension to a pentagonal ribbon drape.
 The ribbon is yellow with red stripes at the edges and a thin green stripe in the center.